divyaPrakash2004/E-Commerce-Product-Delivery-Prediction/README.md

 - From classification reports:
   - For Random Forest: class “0” (on-time) had high recall (0.89), but class “1” (late) had lower recall (0.54)
   - For Decision Tree: class “0” recall was ~0.97 (very high), but class “1” recall ~0.49
 **Interpretation:** The model is much better at predicting “on time” than “late” in some cases.
-For business use you might want to improve recall of the “late” class (so you catch more delays).
+For business use you might want to improve recall of the “late” class.

 ---